 Detoxing any safe and supported setting helps reduce the potential risk for medical emergencies that can arise as part of the detox process.
 Once detox is complete, it is possible to transition to the therapeutic portion of a dual diagnosis treatment program.

-We provide a three-phase approach to dual diagnosis treatment at Blueprints for Recovery.
+We provide a three-phase approach to dual diagnosis treatment at The PAC Program.
 At our dual diagnosis residential treatment center, we will work with you to develop a comprehensive therapy program based on your unique treatment needs and goals.

 The therapy models used include elements necessary to address both addiction and mental health struggles.
 Participants are offered a range of therapies, including dual diagnosis individual therapies, dual diagnosis group therapies, and family counseling sessions.
 The most commonly used form of therapy in a dual diagnosis rehab is cognitive-behavioral therapy or CBT.